Optimal investment with insider information using Skorokhod & Russo-Vallois integration: Anticipative Portfolio Optimization (APO)

-We show the wealth evolution $X_t$, $t \in [0,T]$ using three portfolios, the honest one, the forward one, and the Skorokhod one in Figure~\ref{Fig.APO_TU}.
-We see that the wealth using the Skorokhod portfolio is bigger than using the forward one.
+We show the wealth evolution $X_t$, $t \in [0,T]$ using three portfolios, the honest, the Russo-Vallois forward, and the Skorokhod portfolio in Figure~\ref{Fig.APO_TU}.
+We see that the wealth using the Skorokhod portfolio is bigger than using the Russo-Vallois portfolio.
 The wealth of the honest trader is far less than the previous ones not only at the end but practically in the whole period.
+It should be mentioned that this is a single-case example.
+In the following section we perform simulations with 50 thousand paths.

+As a final note, let us remark that the case with time-dependent parameters might give a different output.
+Although the portfolios corresponding to the first two strategies are formally time-dependent, we have assumed constant parameters, so in practice they are constant.
+The time-dependent case might need, in principle, a separate treatment, although this is complicated by the lack of explicit solutions in the Skorokhod case.